 |How can I||design a toy store||that customers will come spend money at?|

 |How can I||build a lemonade stand||that my neighbors will stop at and buy lemonade from?|

-The question starter can easy be changed to “How can we” if working in groups or as a class.
+The question starter can easily be changed to “How can we” if working in groups or as a class.

 Driving question examples